-Delegates, unless appointed or elected, must complete one Position Paper for each topic their committee or organ is scheduled to discuss; this means most delegates should complete two position papers total.
+Most delegates must complete one Position Paper for each topic their committee or organ is scheduled to discuss; this means most delegates should complete two position papers total.
 The Position Paper should state, in the adopted nation's point of view, how the delegate views the issues in question.

 To present or respond to a case to the International Court of Justice, a party must prepare and present a Memorial; required for all delegates representing countries in the ICJ.
 A Memorial must contain three basic elements:

 If a nation is sued in the ICJ, it will be required to submit a counter-memorial, due before the first day of the Model United Nations.
 Countries being sued will be notified and will be supplied with a copy of the memorial brought against them.
 Please refer to the curriculum

 Use the Study Guide for conference prep, background information, and writing guidelines.

 Dress Code and Packing Guidelines (not applicable for Virtual Model UN 2021)

 These are rough guidelines and are not exhaustive.
 See your delegation director and/or the Code of Conduct for advice and a more complete list.